splitio/react-sdk-examples/README.md

-# Splitio-React SDK: Single-Page App Example
+# Split React SDK: Single-Page App Example

 This is a basic SPA example that demonstrate the use of [Split SDK for React](https://github.com/splitio/react-client).